 case "disconnected":

-handleTemporaryConnectionLoss(); // Implement UI jitter-buffer alerts
+// Implement UI jitter-buffer alerts to warn the user

 break;